daisy/pipeline-framework/Main/README.txt

 2. Contents of the package
 -------------------------------------------------------------------------------

-This package is the 1.0 version of the Pipeline 2 project.

 The package includes:

  - a modular runtime framework (based on OSGi) for the Pipeline 2 modules